aerogear/aerogear-digger-installer/provision-osx/README.md

 * `apple_wwdr_cert_url` - Apple WWDR certificate URL.
 Defaults to Apple's official URL
 * `apple_wwdr_cert_file_name` - Output file name of the downloaded file.
 Defaults to `AppleWWDRCA.cer`.

+## Configure Buildfarm node
+Creates a credential set in the build farm for the macOS nodes using the provided keys.
+Add each machine as a node in the build farm, connecting through SSH.

+You will need to create a key pair using a tool such as `ssh-keygen` to allow the Jenkins instance to connect with the macOS nodes.

+### Options
+* `credential_private_key_path` - Location of the private key of the pair.
+This is stored in Jenkins and used to SSH into the macOS node.
+If this is not set then this section will be skipped.
+* `credential_passphrase` - Passphrase of the private key.
+This is stored in Jenkins and used to SSH into the macOS node.
+If this is not set then this section will be skipped.
+* `credential_public_key_path` - Location of the public key of the pair.
+If this is not set then this section will be skipped.
+* `buildfarm_node_port` - The port to connect to the macOS node on.
+Defaults to `22`.
+* `buildfarm_node_root_dir` - Root node of the node in Jenkins.
+Defaults to `/Users/jenkins`.
+* `buildfarm_credential_id` - Identifier for the Jenkins credential object.
+Defaults to `macOS_buildfarm_cred`.
+* `buildfarm_credential_description` - Description of the Jenkins credential object.
+* `buildfarm_node_name` - Name of the slave/node in Jenkins.
+Defaults to `macOS (<node_host_address>)`.
+* `buildfarm_node_labels` - List of labels to give the macOS node.
+Defaults to only `ios`.
+* `buildfarm_user_id` - Jenkins user.
+Defaults to `admin`.
+* `buildfarm_node_executors` - Number of executors (Jenkins configuration) on the macOS node.
+Defaults to `1`.
+* `buildfarm_node_mode` - How the macOS node should be utilised.
+Should be one of:
+  - `NORMAL` - Use this node as much as possible
+  - `EXCLUSIVE` - Only build jobs with labels matching this node.
+* `buildfarm_node_description` - Description of the macOS node in Jenkins.

 ## Other options
 * `remote_tmp_dir` - A directory where downloaded scripts and other miscellaneous files can be stored for the duration of the job.
+* `project_name` - Name of the Jenkins project in OpenShift.
+Defaults to `jenkins`.